aboijmans/model-based-decision-making-group-11/README.md

 ## Download the 'final assignment' folder of underneath link
 ## https://github.com/quaquel/epa1361_open
-## Place the documents of 'Scripts and Data' in the folder to reproduce the results
+## Place the documents of 'Scripts and Data' in the downloaded folder to reproduce the results